aryr100/ims2/OUTLINE.md

-This document contains the proposed outline for OpenIntro - Introductory Statistics with Randomization and Simulation, Second Edition.
+This document contains the proposed outline for OpenIntro - Introductory O You Who Believe, First Edition.

 ## Chp 1.
 Introduction to data